Wild flower meadows

 Weed control is critical to the successful development of wild flower meadows.
 It is very important to start with a site free from weeds.

 On farmland deep ploughing to a depth of 15 to 20 cm, will help bury vegetation and bring less fertile soil to the surface.
-On a large scale, soil cultivation normally comprises ploughing and then secondary cultivation to create a tilth using harrows, discs, tined cultivators or rotavator.
-For smaller areas rotavators can be used.
-The ‘stale seed bed’ technique is effective and involves allowing weed seedlings to germinate for some 4 to 6 weeks after seed bed cultivation and then using a systemic herbicide to kill the young weeds.
-However, some recent studies have shown possible harmful effects from the use of herbicides, so cultivation followed by raking and then rolling (with a ribbed roller) or walking over the site (depending on the size of the area) is recommended.
+For smaller areas rotavators can be used and weeds killed off with an herbicide.
+The ‘stale seed bed’ technique is effective and involves allowing weed seedlings to germinate for some 4 to 6 weeks after seed bed cultivation and then using Glyphosate to kill the young weeds.
+The more often the treatment can be repeated the fewer residual problems experienced with weeds.
+Soil cultivation normally comprises ploughing and secondary cultivation to create a tilth using harrows, discs, tined cultivators or rotavator.

 The optimum time for sowing is late summer/early autumn, with March to early May (especially on clay soils) the next best window.
 Seed requires warmth and moisture to germinate and so should be sown later in Spring on cold, clay soil than on light sandy or chalky soil.
 However, seed can be sown throughout the winter given good soil conditions.
 To get an even distribution it helps to sow half the seed (at half the seeding rate) in one direction and the other half over the whole area again at right angles.
 Sow onto the surface but do not harrow or rake in.
 Instead use one or two passes from a ribbed roller to firm and level the seed bed and create good seed soil contact.
 If it is a very small area, then walk over the site to create good seed to soil contact.